paytonli2013/PTracker/README.md

 PTracker
 ========

-a real-time log file tracker wpf application
+a real-time log file tracking application based on wpf